The 2023 Artists Run Chicago Fund (ARC Fund) seeks to award twenty-five $8,000 unrestricted grants to artists-run platforms in Chicago.

-- To extend support of ARS/P/P that did not participate in the Hyde Park Art Center exhibition Artists Run Chicago 2.0 and acknowledge their important contribution to the Chicago art community.
+- To support artist-run platforms and acknowledge their important contribution to the Chicago art community.

-- To strengthen the network of ARS/P/P in Chicago.
+- To strengthen the network of artist-run platforms in Chicago.

-- To continue to support artists who are creating opportunities for other artists to show and develop their work through the pandemic.
+- To aid self-organizing artists to create more opportunities for other artists to show and develop their practice in Chicago.